Hind bint Utba: Biography

 leave and no more love you.

 During this battle, Jubayr ibn Mut'im bribed his slave Wahshi ibn Harb with manumission to kill Muhammad's uncle Hamza.
-Whenever Hind passed Wahshi, she called, "Come on, black man!
+Whenever Hind passed Wahshi, she supposedly called, "Come on, black man!
 Satisfy your vengeance and ours!" because Hamza was the one who had killed her uncle.
 Wahshi speared Hamza in the height of the battle; after Hamza was killed, Wahshi returned to retrieve his spear and then left the battle.
-After the battle, Hind and the women went to mutilate the corpses of the dead Muslims.
-They cut off noses and ears and made them into necklaces and anklets (Hind gave hers to Wahshi).
-She gouged out Hamza's liver and bit into it; but she was unable to swallow the bite and spat it out.
-(Ibn ‘Abdu l-Barr states in his book "al-Istī‘āb" that she cooked Hamza's heart before eating it.)
-Then she climbed a rock and "shrieked at the top of her voice":
+According to some sources, Hind chewed the liver of a mutilated Hamza though these sources are considered weak and unauthentic by Sunni scholars.